knkr1/crec/README.md

 # 🐊 crec

 Your Swiss Army knife for downloading media from the internet.
-Just paste a URL and watch the magic happen!
+It automaticly copies the file you downloaded, makes it easier to share.

 ## Features